Bundesverband Alternative Investments e.V. (BAI)

 ELTIF/EuVECA/EuSEF

-With the ELTIF, the EuVECA and the EuSEF regulation, specific regulatory acts for special fund product types (so called product regulated EU-AIFs) have been established, which are directly applicable.
-They encompass European Long-Term Investment Funds (ELTIF), European Venture Capital Funds (EuVECA) and European Social Entrepreneurship Funds (EuSEF).
+With the ELTIF, EuVECA, and EuSEF regulations, specific legal acts for particular types of fund products (so-called product-regulated EU-AIFs) were created, which apply directly.
+These include the European Long-Term Investment Funds (ELTIF), the European Venture Capital Funds (EuVECA), and the European Social Entrepreneurship Funds (EuSEF).

 Level I: Framework-Directives und Regulations